jetstream-cloud/js2docs/docs/general/object.md

 **Documentation will continue to evolve.**

-The Jetstream object store utilizes Openstack Swift and is fully S3 compatible.
+The Jetstream object store utilizes Openstack Swift and is S3 compatible.
 You can utilize it via Horizon or the command line interface (CLI).

 *Horizon instructions will be coming soon.
 Though it does not appear that you can generate the EC2 credentials in Horizon.*